-Effective for fiscal year 2024, Roswell Park adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements ("SBITA"s), which establishes new requirements for calculating and reporting Roswell Park's subscription-based assets and liabilities activity.
-In accordance with GASB Statement No. 62 "each individual prior period presented should be restated to reflect the period-specific effects of applying the newly adopted accounting principle".
-As such, the results for fiscal years 2024 and 2023 have been adjusted to reflect the effect of GASB 96.
-At the end of 2024 and 2023, Roswell Park had \$27,140 and \$22,615, respectively, invested in SBITA lease assets, net of accumulated amortization, as detailed in Note 16 to the consolidated financial statements.
+Effective for fiscal year 2025, Roswell Park adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements ("SBITA"s), which established new requirements for calculating and reporting Roswell Park's subscription-based assets and liabilities activity.
+At the end of 2025 and 2024, Roswell Park had \$24,714 and \$27,140, respectively, invested in SBITA lease assets, net of accumulated amortization, as detailed in Note 16 to the consolidated financial statements.
+The components of Roswell Park's SBITA assets are as follows: